department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/conversation-guide.md

 - Are the tag results useful?
 - Is the format helpful to the participant?

-## Post-Task Interview - 5 minutes
+## Post-Task Interview - 8 minutes

-- Excellent, this has all been so helpful.
+Excellent, this has all been so helpful.
 Just a few more questions for you before we wrap up.

-From this screen, talk me through how you would apply for a benefit you don't already have - education, home loan, something like that.
+- From this screen, talk me through how you would apply for a benefit you don't already have - education, home loan, something like that.

-- From your perspective, is the learning center different from overall site search?
+- Got it, thanks.
+That's helpful.
+From what you've seen today, can you describe how the learning center is different from overall site search?
-- If they didn't address the radio buttons above the search bar, get their perspective on that
+  - If they didn't address the radio buttons above the search bar, get their perspective on that.
-- Our session today was based on a new web product we are developing.
-We don't know what to call it yet.
-Now that you have a better idea of the kinds of information that's here, what you think of the name ` Learning Center`?
+- We don't know what to call the product you reviewed yet.
+Now that you have a better idea of the kinds of information that's here, what you think of the name `Learning Center`?
 - Say you went to VA.gov today and knew we had launched this product.
 How would you find it on the website?
-- Overall, what do you find valuable about this learning center concept as a whole?
+- Overall, what, if anything, do you find valuable about this learning center concept as a whole?
 - What do you think could be improved about what we've reviewed today?
 - Any questions for me?